-Providing electroplating in Birmingham and the West Midlands for other 30 years, the service you receive with us is second to none.
+Providing electroplating in Birmingham and the West Midlands for over 30 years, the service you receive with us is second to none.
 Suitable for projects of all sizes, the metal plating process is useful for both decorative and protective purposes.
 From boosting shine to improving conductivity, adding fine metallic layers offers various enhancements depending on its use.
 This is why electroplating is such a versatile service, applicable for everything from nuts and bolts to kitchen utensils and we can also offer a wide range of finishes.
 Quotes are free, so get in touch to discuss your requirements with the team.

 The electroplating process involves submerging conductive items into an electrolytic bath containing various salts as well as the plating material itself.
 The item is negatively charged (the cathode) and positive electrodes (anodes) are added to the mix.
 Then, a direct current (DC) is passed through the solution.
 The current causes the metal in the solution to adhere to the cathode, forming a new, permanent metal layer.